 - Labour.
 Ask a few contractors for their estimates of the job cost.

 - That little extra.
-Add 20 to 40 per cent to the labour costs, because there are often surprises when a renovation is underway.
+Add 20 to 40 percent to the labor costs, because there are often surprises when a renovation is underway.

 - Expertise.
 Do you have the know-how for the project, or do you know an expert willing to pitch in?
 There are many YouTube videos available to teach you basic skills, but be sure you’re not getting in over your head.